Xalava/polyphrase/README.md

 - bundle dictionnaries
 - cross-platform testing
 - bundle as a command line
-- More advance graphical interface
+- More advanced graphical interface

 ## Known Issues
 - Only tested on Linux systems for the moment
-- On Linux systems, `xclip` must be installed for clipboard functionality